RCS vs SMS: The ultimate comparison guide

 While comparing the capabilities of RCS with other messaging options it is worth adding iMessage to the mix.

 This isn’t a completely like-for-like comparison as iMessage is limited to communication between Apple devices only.
-RCS as we have learnt can now be sent between both Apple and Android devices.
-However, it still worth seeing how they stack up in terms of features and security.
+RCS, as we have learned, can now be sent between both Apple and Android devices.
+However, it is still worth seeing how they stack up in terms of features and security.

 What are the unique benefits of RCS?

-Because of its many features and app-like experience, businesses can benefit in multiple ways by including RCS messages in their communication strategy.
+Because of its many features and app-like experience, businesses can benefit in multiple ways if they include RCS messages in their communication strategy.
 Let’s have a look at some of the options that RCS offers for creating visually appealing, attention-grabbing messages that can result in more clicks and a higher conversion rate:

 Custom branding